Starman7312/Robotic-Car-Project/Autonomous Driving Code/README.md

   source setup_env.sh
   ```

-You can then run the code:
+You can then run the code within the Venv:
 - ```bash
   python path/robot.py --input rpi
   ```